collectd/jcollectd/README.markdown

         jcd.beans=mydomain:*#foo:type=Stats#bar:type=App,*

+* jcd.sendinterval - Interval in seconds between each send, default of 60 seconds.
+Example:

+        jcd.properties=60

 * jcd.properties - Path to the jcd.properties file which can be used
   to define all of the above properties.
 Example: